+3. Jama Masjid, Mosque:

 It’s one of the best architectural marvels that Delhi has to offer and hence it is a must-visit.
-A mosque is a worship place for the Muslims that have opened its doors for people from all faiths to even enter inside the worship area.
+A mosque is a worship place for the Muslims that has opened its doors for people from all faiths to even enter inside the worship area.
 This was previously restricted and they just changed the rules quite recently.
 To enter inside, you will need to remove your shoes outside and be dressed appropriately.
 This means you will have to wear full clothes (no shorts allowed).
 Entry in short clothes or clothes that inappropriately show skin is strictly prohibited and entry might not be given.

 Now you can even enter the highest tomb from where you can see the entire city, with obviously an entry fee.
 The view is spectacular and there will be a crowd waiting to get a glimpse of the city from up top.
 Make sure that you visit the place before 5 PM, as the entry to climb the tomb shuts at 5 PM.
 Although for those who just want to visit the Mosque, you’ll be happy to know that it remains open 24*7.